 On curved sections where one length of flex track is not sufficient for the curve I solder two sections of flexible track together before curving.
-Then solder the feeder wires and curve to the desired radius.
+Then solder the feeder wires and curve the track to the desired radius.
 Cut the ends to join to the previous track, add rail joiners and position your track to mark the hole locations for the feeders.
 Drill the feeder holes, vacuum and get ready to lay the curved section.
 If it is single track you may be able to curve by eye matching the roadbed previously laid.
 If it is parallel track I make a template for the first track.
 This template has a slight easement at each end to “ease” the track from straight to curved.
-As below you will need a lot of pins and weights to hold the curved track in position.
+As below (Fig 7) you will need a lot of pins and weights to hold the curved track in position.
 Experience says to leave it for at least 12 hours to set before laying the other parallel tracks.